 The muting or squelch feature is novel

 to say the least.
-Its main purpose is to prevent signals being heard if
+Its purpose is to prevent signals being heard if the

-the receiver is mis-tuned.
-This is because reception can occur at more
+receiver is mis-tuned.
+This is because reception can occur at more than

-than one tuning point, and the user may not be aware that the receiver
+one tuning point, and the user may not be aware that the receiver is not

-is not tuned to the correct one, with inferior reception being the result.
+tuned to the correct one, with inferior reception being the result.
+Although

-Although as far as the user is concerned, it performs like any other muting
+as far as the user is concerned, it performs like any other muting circuit

-circuit does, the TDA7000 provides an artificial noise generator, so that
+does, but the TDA7000 provides an artificial noise generator, so that the

-the receiver still sounds alive while tuned off station.
-In this regard,
+receiver still sounds alive while tuned off station.
+In this regard, it

-it tunes like a 'normal' FM receiver with the white noise present until
+tunes like a 'normal' FM receiver, with the white noise present until a

 If the artificial noise is not required,

-just remove the .022uF condenser at pin 3.
-Not all Philips data sheets
+remove the .022uF condenser at pin 3.
+The muting can be disabled by connecting

-show it, but connecting a 10K resistor from the supply to pin 1 will disable
+a 10K resistor from the supply to pin 1.
+This may be desirable for very

 Block diagram of the TDA7000 as used for a typical FM receiver.